patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-tokens/design-tokens.md

 # Design tokens

-To learn about PatternFly's use of design tokens, refer to this guide.
-Once you're up to speed, you can:
+This guide outlines PatternFly's use of design tokens.
+You should familiarize yourself with the details across this guide to learn about the purpose and implementation of PatternFly's tokens.

-Start designing or start developing
+PatternFly's tokens are only available within Figma, so it's important that you follow our [Figma migration](/design-tokens/migrate) guide if necessary.

 ## What are design tokens